cferdinandi/form-saver/README.md

 Getting started with Form Saver is really easy.
 [View the online tutorial](http://cferdinandi.github.io/form-saver/) or dig through the `index.html` file.

 ## Changelog
+* v3.1 (January 27, 2014)
+  * Updated `addEventListener` to be more object oriented.
+  * Moved feature test to script itself.
 * v3.0 (January 27, 2014)
   * Switched to a data attribute for the toggle selector (separates scripts from styles).
   * Removed unneeded `.save-form-data` and `.delete-form-data` classes.